nianqiu-liu/KKS_VR/README.md

 In addition, you need to make it "pretend to be Vive controllers".

+## Building (for developers)

+This repository uses a submodule, so be sure to update it as appropriate (e.g. by running `git submodule update --init` after you pull).

+You should be able to open KK_MainGameVR.sln in Visual Studio 2019 and just hit Build to build everything.

 ## Using this plugin without the preload-time patcher

 **Normal users don't need to do this.**